techamit95ch/techamit95ch/README.md

 **Country Data Project - Summer Internship**:

-- Data-intensive project using Hive, Pig, RSql, Cloudera, VMware for SQL queries, data export, visualizations.
+- Executed a data-intensive project employing Hive, Pig, RSql, Cloudera, and VMware for SQL queries, data export, and visualizations.

 **Job Portal - Summer Internship**:

-- Job portal development in Core PHP with real-time interactions, PDF_TO_TEXT, and user charts.
+- Spearheaded the development of a job portal in Core PHP with real-time interactions, PDF_TO_TEXT capabilities, and user chart generation.

 ---

 ## Personal Experimental Projects

-- **Custom UI Library "NEXTUI"**: Innovating a versatile UI library to expedite React application development.
+- **Custom UI Library "NEXTUI"**: Innovated a versatile UI library to expedite React application development.
-- **Interactive "RAINBOW UI"**: Pioneering a UI toolkit that embraces vivid and interactive design components.
+- **Interactive "RAINBOW UI"**: Pioneered a UI toolkit embracing vivid and interactive design components.
-- **"Qwik JS" Performance Experiment**: Evaluating Qwik JS framework's speed and efficiency for frontend development.
+- **"Qwik JS" Performance Experiment**: Evaluated the speed and efficiency of the Qwik JS framework for frontend development.
-- **"Vite" + Gatsby Hydration**: Synergizing Vite and Gatsby for optimized frontend performance and hydration.
+- **"Vite" + Gatsby Hydration**: Synergized Vite and Gatsby to optimize frontend performance and hydration.
-- **GraphQL Integration with "Gatsby"**: Seamlessly integrating GraphQL queries into Gatsby-based projects.
+- **GraphQL Integration with "Gatsby"**: Seamlessly integrated GraphQL queries into Gatsby-based projects.

 ---